cbaggers/cbaggers.github.com/_posts/2015-11-17-the-flow-analyzer-lives-a-bit.md

 So above we can see that `514` appears as the id of the first arg for both `v!` forms, that means it's not just the same variable (`x`) but the same value too.

-Now in the following example we set `x` to be a different value (it's in a progn and a let so I could see if it would track the flow of executiong properly).
+Now in the following example we set `x` to be a different value (it's in a progn and a let so I could see if it would track the flow of execution properly).

     (defshader test ()
       (let ((x 1))